ijlee2/embroider-toolbox/packages/blueprints-v2-addon/README.md

 > [!NOTE]
 >
-> After you build `blueprints-v2-addon`, please run `pnpm install` at the workspace root so that the blueprints are available.
+> From the workspace root, please run `pnpm build; pnpm install` so that the blueprints are available.

 ### Create addon